maksimgm/engineering_blog/css-specificity.md

 ##### Specificity of Elements

-Imagine you have an HTML document with id main-nav, and within that id you have an unordered list, with some list elements e.g.
+Imagine you have an HTML document with `id` `main-nav`, and within that id you have an `unordered list`, with some list elements e.g.

 	<div id="main-nav">
 		<ul>